Documentation Index

 Threshold Configuration

 Pass and Fail thresholds are configured independently for each criterion within each evaluation template.
+This design allows organisations to apply different quality standards to the same criterion depending on the context.

 Weight Configuration

-Criterion weights determine the relative contribution of each criterion to the composite score.
-Compliance-critical criteria such as Privacy Compliance, No Offensive Content, and No Misrepresentation should typically be assigned higher weights in regulated contexts.
+Compliance-critical criteria such as Privacy Compliance, No Offensive Content, and No Misrepresentation should typically be assigned higher weights in regulated contexts to ensure that compliance failures drive the composite score down appropriately.

 Example: If Privacy Compliance has a weight of 40 and Empathy has a weight of 10, a fail on Privacy Compliance will have four times the impact on the composite score as a fail on Empathy.
+This reflects the relative business priority of those two dimensions.

-Call Settings
+10. Call Settings

 Include Past Call Recordings